-If you love Japanese soup and enjoy cooking, it’s likely you have experimented with dashi, hondashi, and dashi no moto.
+If you love Japanese soup and enjoy cooking, it’s likely you have experimented with dashi, but now that you’re in the know about this umami enhancer, what’s up with these different kinds of dashi, like hondashi, and dashi no moto?!?

-These are all soup bases that give foods a similar taste, but they are not exactly alike.
-Basically, Dashi is fresh self-made dashi and the others are a pre-made soup base.
+Dashi, Hondashi, and Dashi No Moto are all soup bases that give food a similar umami taste, but they are not exactly alike.
+Basically, Dashi is fresh self-made dashi and the others are a pre-made soup base, where Hondashi is a branded instant dashi product name.

 In this post we'll cover: